you would like to receive this monthly Newsletter by email - plus any

 the other usual components of breath-work and meditation.This is just a chance to expand.

 pages).
+An amazing discussion on the nature of Energy.
 This book is available for $5 at Land of Yoga.

 All welcome - 2hr session $15.